TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Existence of initial signi denotes whether the player is playing
 		- Actually, we should keep more than a session there, e.g. the saved selection groups?
 	- Store optional of state to be restored

-- Determinism: Change unordered containers to ordered ones in the mode state
-- Determinism: Change unordered containers to ordered ones in the entropy

 - Arbitrary pasting of entities
 	- Vastly useful for importing stuff from testbed maps into existing ones